Proposed U.S. Interagency Guidance on Third-Party Relationships: Leveling the Playing Field for Third-Party Risk Management Requirements

 The comment period provides an opportunity for the industry to seek additional clarity on several key points, including the following:

 - The proposed guidance presents an opportunity to align on definitions with a key concept of operational resilience.
 However, the proposed guidance still leverages “Critical Activities” terminology, while the Sound Practices to Strengthen Operational Resilience (federalreserve.gov) guidance uses “Critical Operations” as its key term.
-In our view, the regulatory bodies should align on this key term to minimize the risk of redundant and potentially conflicting risk management programs within organizations.
-The key concept is the same across both and it is important to align on these terms to allow for organizations to train on this concept across their business units and risk management teams.
+In our view, the regulatory bodies should align on this key term to minimise the risk of redundant and potentially conflicting risk management programmes within organisations.
+The key concept is the same across both and it is important to align on these terms to allow for organisations to train on this concept across their business units and risk management teams.

 - Concentration risks remain a key topic within the proposed guidance.
-However, a common industry challenge remains unaddressed in that the proposed guidance does not explain the regulators’ expectations for how organizations should measure concentration risk.
-Including these expectations would allow organizations to build data models and reporting to help oversee and manage those risks.
+However, a common industry challenge remains unaddressed in that the proposed guidance does not explain the regulators’ expectations for how organisations should measure concentration risk.
+Including these expectations would allow organisations to build data models and reporting to help oversee and manage those risks.

 While the proposed guidance reads very similar to previous OCC bulletins, given the interagency nature of this new guidance, one can expect renewed emphasis on third-party risk management in the near future.
-We recommend that organizations, especially those that are not regulated by the OCC, review the proposed guidance and begin to address these key considerations to address any gaps in their TPRM programs.
+We recommend that organisations, especially those that are not regulated by the OCC, review the proposed guidance and begin to address these key considerations to address any gaps in their TPRM programmes.